Anthony Maher (soccer): Personal

-Maher is a spokesperson for Athletes in Action as well as sponsored nationally by Powerbar as a 2008 and 2009 TEAM ELITE MEMBER.
+Maher was a spokesperson for Athletes in Action as well as sponsored nationally by Powerbar as a 2008 and 2009 TEAM ELITE MEMBER.
 He founded the Maher Brother's Pro Touch Soccer Camps that run camp programs in southern New Jersey.
 Maher has also been nominated for 2008 induction into South Jersey Soccer Hall of Fame.
-Maher’s father, John Maher, was a top NJ HS coach and also inducted into the South Jersey Soccer Hall of fame in 2018.
-Anthony is married to Wayne State College Women's Soccer player Anne Marie Collins.
+Maher's father, John Maher, was a top NJ HS coach and also inducted into the South Jersey Soccer Hall of fame in 2018.
+Anthony is married to a former Wayne State College Women's Soccer player Anne Marie Collins.

-His brother, Matthew Maher also plays for the Philadelphia KiXX in the MISL and had also played alongside Anthony with the RailHawks (USL-1)during the 2007 season.
+His brother, Matthew Maher, former Temple University Men's Soccer Captain, in the spring of 2007, Miami FC picked Maher in the first round (ninth overall) of the College Draft.
+Matthew also played for the Philadelphia KiXX & NJ Ironmen in the MISL and had also played alongside Anthony with the Carolina RailHawks (USL-1)during the 2007 season.
 Anthony and Matt were the first brothers to play against each other in the Lamar Hunt US Open Cup.
+His other brother, Michael, captained the midshipman at the US Naval Academy competing in the Patriot League NCAA Division I.